spatialos/gdk-for-unity/docs/get-started.md

 This ensures that you are on the alpha release version of the FPS starter project.

-### Setup dependencies by either:
+### Clone the SpatialOS GDK for Unity and checkout the latest release

+The following scripts clone the GDK and checkout the git tag of the latest release.
+If you prefer, you can follow the manual instructions instead:

-  * Running the bundled scripts in the `gdk-for-unity-fps-starter-project` repository:
+  * From the root of the `gdk-for-unity-fps-starter-project` repository:
-      * If you are using Windows: `powershell scripts/powershell/setup.ps1`
+      * If you are using Windows run: `powershell scripts/powershell/setup.ps1`
-      * If you are using Mac: `bash scripts/shell/setup.sh`
+      * If you are using Mac run: `bash scripts/shell/setup.sh`
-  * Following the instructions below to set up manually.
+  * Alternatively, follow the manual instructions below.

 <%(#Expandable title="Manually setup dependencies")%>